Vegan Hojicha Panna Cotta with Agar Agar Recipe

 To infuse your vegan panna cotta with the most flavor, you’ll start by infusing the oat milk.
 Next, sweeten the milk with maple syrup and help it gel.
 For the pudding-like texture, you’ll use agar-agar.

-It’s super simple and turns out so tasty.
-See details below for ingredients and step-by-step instructions!
+This creamy dessert is super simple and turns out so tasty.
+See details below for ingredients and step-by-step instructions for this vegan dessert!

 vegan panna cotta in a white bowl topped with strawberries